srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 1. Open Visual Studio Code.

-1. To open the **Command Palette**, click on the **View** menu, then click on **Command Palette**.
+1. On the **View** menu, to open the Visual Studio Command Palette, click **Command Palette**.

-1. In the Command Palette, enter and run the command `Azure IoT Edge: New IoT Edge Solution`.
+1. At the command prompt, type **Azure IoT Edge: New** and then click **Azure IoT Edge: New IoT Edge Solution**.

-1. Browse to the folder where you want to create the new solutions, then click **Select folder**.
+1. Browse to the folder where you want to create the new solutions, and then click **Select folder**.

-1. when prompted for a solution name, enter `EdgeSolution`.
-This will be the directory name for the new **IoT Edge Solution** that will be created.
+1. When prompted for a solution name, enter **EdgeSolution**

+    This name will be used as the directory name for the new **IoT Edge Solution** that will be created.

-1. When prompted for the module template language, select the **C# Solution** module template.
+1. When prompted to select a module template, click **C# Module**.

     This will define `C#` as the development language for the custom IoT Edge Module added to the solution.

-1. When prompted for the name of the custom IoT Edge Module, enter `ObjectCountingModule`.
+1. When prompted for the name of the custom IoT Edge Module, enter **ObjectCountingModule**

     This will be the name of the new IoT Edge Module that is being created.

-1. Provide the name of the Docker image repository for the module.
+1. When prompted for name of the Docker image repository for the module, update the placeholder value as follows:

+    Replace the `localhost:5000` part of the default `localhost:5000/objectcountingmodule` repository location with the name of the Azure Container Registry server - similar to `az220acr{your-id}.azurecr.io`

     This will be the Docker repository where the IoT Edge Module docker image will be published.
-Replace the `localhost:5000` part of the default `localhost:5000/objectcountingmodule` repository location with the name of the Azure Container Registry server - similar to `az220acr{your-id}.azurecr.io`

-    The Docker image repository location will be in the following format:
+    The Docker image repository location follows the format shown below:

     ```text
     <acr-name>.azurecr.io/<module-name>